joshbrew/robo-animator/README.md

 HOW TO USE
+- Install Blender, make a simple animation with bones
-- With PyQt5 and Blender on the machine running the app, and Flask on the Pi installed.
+- With PyQt5 on the computer running the app, and Flask on the Pi installed.

 - Run Testrun_server.py on the Pi
 - Run roboanimator.py on the client machine